Filpill/blog-web/content/projects/chess.md

 # Summary

-I've played a fair amount of chess on the chess.com platform since 2019 and fortunately all my chess data can be explored using the API endpoints documented inside the website.
+I've played a decent number of chess games on the chess.com platform since 2019 and all my chess data can be explored using the API endpoints documented inside the website.

-I've was interested in seeing how my rating has changed over time from a graphical perspective.
+I was interested in monitoring how my rating has changed over the cumalative number of games played.

-Though, I didn't make much improvement given that I was playing chess casuallly and was not learning chess strategy in depth.
+I was playing chess casually so my improvement was marginal compared to the upper echelon of chess skill.
+Additionally, I wasn't learning chess strategy or tactics in depth.

+Though it was still fun to visualise the progression graphically.

 Link to the project here: [Chess.com - Jupyter Analysis](https://github.com/Filpill/chess_analysis)